Matildevoldsen/FeedReader/README.md

 To install this project please download all files from the repo.

+To open the app right click on the HTML file and open with preferred browser, or drag the file into the search field in the browser.

 ### Jasmine
 This project uses [Jasmine](https://jasmine.github.io) to tests it's functionality.